rki-mf1/covsonar/README.md

 ### 3.2 Importing meta information

 Additional meta-information can be added for each genome sequence, namely lab, data source, data collection, lineage information, zip code, collection date, GISAID and ENA identifier.
 Output files from Pangolin can be used directly to add the appropriate ancestry information to the available genomes.
 Additional information can be extracted and added from CSV or TSV files.
-For this, the corresponding column names from the CSV headline have to be defined as follows:
+For this, the corresponding column names from the CSV headline have to be defined by using the `--fields` option followed by the respective column expression(s):

 | expression                   | description                                                                     |
 |------------------------------|---------------------------------------------------------------------------------|